-102.2 Planning Considerations.
+102.2 Planning considerations.
 Projects which include off-site construction shall identify and consider the following:

-- 1. Entities of the AHJ at the project's location. - 2.
-The AHJ's specific requirements on review and approval of construction documents of off-site components.

-- 3. The AHJ's specific requirements on inspections of off-site components. - 4.
+- 1. Entities of the AHJ at the manufacturing facility and the project's location. - 2.
+The AHJ's specific requirements on review and approval of construction documents of off-site components. - 3.
+The AHJ's specific requirements on inspections of off-site components. - 4.
 Potential restrictions on a project due to manufacturing process of off-site components. - 5.
 Restrictions due to transportation limitations of off-site components. - 6.
 Impacts of sequencing of installation of off-site components at project site. - 7.
 Restrictions at site on the use of cranes. - 8.
 Responsibilities of entities involved, including registered design professionals, manufacturers, installers of off-site components, and general contractors.

-102.3 Specific Requirements of Authorities Having Jurisdiction Over Off-site Construction.
-The project shall comply with the requirements of the AHJ over off-site construction.
-When there is an existing state-wide Modular (or Industrialized) Buildings Program, the project shall comply with both state and local jurisdiction's requirements on plan approval and inspections of off-site components in manufacturing plant and at project site.
-Where there is no existing state-wide Modular (or Industrialized) Buildings Program, the local jurisdiction shall be consulted regarding requirements of plan approval and inspections of off-site.
+102.3 Specific Requirements of Authorities Having Jurisdiction over off-site construction.
+The project shall comply with the requirements of the AHJ.

+102.3.1 State-wide modular programs.
+Where there is an existing state-wide Modular (or Industrialized) Buildings Program, the project shall comply with both state and local jurisdiction's requirements for plan approval and inspections of off-site components in manufacturing plant and at project site.
+Where there is no existing state-wide Modular (or Industrialized) Buildings Program, the AHJ shall determine requirements for plan approval and inspections of off-site components for plan approval determine requirements for plan approval and inspections of off-site components in manufacturing plant and at project site.

-102.4 Responsible Parties.
+102.4 Responsible parties.
 The authority having jurisdiction shall request identification of the responsible parties for the following:

 - 1. Registered design professionals for onsite and off-site elements. - 2.
-Off-site manufacturer of off-site construction. - 3.
-Onsite assembly of off-site elements, including volumetric modular units and panelized constructions. - 4.
-Site-built elements, including any items shipped loose to the site by the off-site manufacturer.
+Manufacturer of off-site construction.

+- 3. Onsite assembly of off-site elements, including volumetric modular units and panelized constructions. - 4.
+Construction of site-built elements, including any items shipped loose to the site by the offsite manufacturer.